Economic & Commercial Relations

 5. Institutional cooperation

 b) JWG for Heavy Engineering: During the 9th meeting of the Joint Economic Commission in 2012, both parties agreed to reactivate the JWG Joint Working Group on Heavy Engineering.
 The first meeting of the JWG took place in Mumbai on 15 March 2013 and the JWG has met regularly since then.
 The 6th JWG Heavy Engineering Meeting was held in Brno in October 2019 as part of the International Engineering Fair in Brno.
-Currently a proposal to replace Heavy Engineering with Innovative Industries is under discussion.
+Currently, a proposal to replace Heavy Enginnering with Innovative Industries is under discussion.

 Bilateral investments: